CQB Drills with Iron Sights | Tactical Rifleman

 Frequently Asked Questions

-What is the primary advantage of using the large aperture on iron sights for CQB?
+What are the advantages of using iron sights for CQB?

 What type of ammunition is recommended for shooting steel targets at close range?

-For shooting steel targets at close range, especially under 50 meters, frangible ammunition is highly recommended.
-This type of ammunition is designed to break apart upon impact, significantly reducing the risk of dangerous ricochets.
+For shooting steel targets at close range (under 50 meters), it is highly recommended to use frangible ammunition.
+This type of ammo breaks apart on impact, significantly reducing the risk of dangerous ricochets and bullet fragmentation.

 Related News